adishilo/incbuild/README.md

 ## What's New
 ### Version 0.9.6 (WIP)
 - Added CLI `-l` option to list the available watches in a configuration file.
 See the CLI section.
+- Added CLI `-s` option to show a configuration of a given watch.
+See the CLI section.
 - Watches that are defined with conflicting names are ignored (proper error is given).

 Install: